javiaa/CSharpPerformanceTests/Exercise07_Classes/Results/09_ClassesStructInListsComparison/Answer.md

-## Which ones will be the faster to find the element in the list?
+## In which type will be faster to find the element in the list?

 - A) Classes --> classes will be faster
 - B) Structs